San Francisco AIDS Foundation: History

 Today the SFAF continues its mission in combating AIDS and to eventually end the disease, and has grown large enough be a respected source of information on AIDS as well as support other organizations and programs aside from its advertising efforts.
 Among the services offered, the SFAF offers sexual health services including a pre-exposure program.
 Participants in the program are assisted in obtaining medication easily.
 The SFAF also runs services designed to help with substance abuse such as the Stonewall Project and social support programs aimed at the homeless and people over fifty.
 In addition the SFAF is a major influence and collaborator on the Getting to Zero initiative.

 SFAF has received part of its funding from the annual AIDS Walk SF, which has raised over $80 million for SFAF since the first AIDS Walk in 1987.

 SFAF additionally funds other local and international HIV/AIDS organizations with proceeds from the walk.
 AIDS Walk SF severed ties with SFAF after the 2013 walk.
 SFAF advocates for reducing stigma associated with HIV/AIDS and treatments for it.
 Congressperson Nancy Pelosi gave tribute to SFAF in October 2004, praising then-executive director Pat Christen.

+In 2011 SFAF took over the Stop AIDS Project.

-SFAF will open a wellness center in the Castro District in 2015.
+In 2016 SFAF opened Strut, a sexual health clinic at 470 Castro Street in the Castro District in San Francisco.

 The 50-Plus Network, developed by Jeff Leiphart, PhD, and Noah Briones, MFT, and currently managed by Vince Crisostomo, offers a growing number of opportunities for older gay men in the San Francisco area to improve health and well-being, connect with peers, and give back to their community.

+In February 2025, SFAF became the lead plaintiff in the lawsuit San Francisco AIDS Foundation v.
+Trump, filed by Lambda Legal.
+The suit challenges three executive orders issued by Donald Trump, titled "Ending Radical And Wasteful Government DEI Programs And Preferencing" (EO 14151), "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government" (EO 14168), and "Ending Illegal Discrimination And Restoring Merit-Based Opportunity" (EO 14173).